WEBSITE REDESIGN: Is It Time for a Facelift? This Will Help You Decide!

 3. Does your current website design look outdated?

 Sometimes this is hard to tell if your site needs an update if you’re the only one looking at your website day after day.
 Try opening your website from the eyes of a consumer.
-If you’re not sure, you can provide an unbiased answer for yourself, ask family or friends or other employees to help.
+If you’re not sure, you can provide an unbiased answer for yourself, by asking family or friends or other employees to help.
 Better yet, ask 15-20 perfect strangers to open your website.
-Ask them a simple question: Does it look modern or does it look old?
+Ask them a simple question: Does this website make you want to buy from me over my competitors?

 If you answered yes to any of these three questions and any of these issues resonated with you, then it is time to roll up your sleeves because your business needs a website redesign.